 8.37.13 An undergraduate student choosing to take a course for P/F credit shall complete the special form designed for that purpose and shall return the completed form to the Office of Enrollment Services prior to the end of the add period of each semester.
 A student may not exercise this option after this time.
 Graduate students must obtain approval of the Dean of the Graduate School on a special form designed for that purpose.

-8.37.14 A student may notify the Office of Enrollment Services by the end of the drop period that he or she has decided not to use the P/F grading option.
+8.37.14 Students may notify the Office of Enrollment Services by the end of the drop period that they have decided not to use the P/F grading option. #21-22-6

 8.37.15 The instructor is not to be informed of the P/F status of the student.
 Such a student shall be graded by the instructor in the same manner as all other students and the Office of Enrollment Services shall convert all passing grades to “P.”

-8.37.16 A student completing satisfactorily a course under the regulations of this plan shall receive a “P” (pass).
-Unsatisfactory completion of a course shall result in the student receiving an “F” (failure).
+8.37.16 A student completing satisfactorily a grade of A through D in a course under the regulations of this plan shall receive a “P” (pass).
+A grade of F indicates unsatisfactory completion of a course and shall result in the student receiving an “F” (failure). #21-22-44

 8.37.17 A student receiving the “P” shall receive credit toward fulfillment of degree requirements, but the “P” shall not be used in calculating the student’s quality point average.

 8.38.10 Credits.
 Without written permission of the student’s academic dean, the maximum number of credits for which a student may enroll in a semester is: undergraduates – 19 credits; graduate students – 15 credits; graduate assistants and graduate research assistants – 12 credits.
 These numbers include all courses taught at the University of Rhode Island.